wduda/TravelWindowII/doc/lotrointerface.md

 [*] if you updated to v.1.0.7beta but never logged that character in, an update to v1.0.8beta or newer will work as the above best case
-[*] if you updated to v.1.0.7beta and logged that character in, you lost all settings, you now have two choices [*]1. keep the settings you made manually after logging in with v1.0.7beta installed [*]2. delete the TravelWindowII.plugindata file, and your settings from before will be imported by v1.0.8beta or newer, same as the best-case scenario
+[*] if you updated to v.1.0.7beta and logged that character in, you lost all settings, you now have two choices [*]1. keep the settings you made manually after logging in with v1.0.7beta installed [*]2. delete the TravelWindowII.plugindata file, and your settings from before will be imported by v1.0.8beta or newer, the same as the best-case scenario
 [*]The file can be found at C:\Users\%USERNAME%\Documents\The Lord of the Rings Online\PluginData\%ACCOUNTNAME%\%SERVERNAME%\%CHARACTERNAME%
 [/LIST]